ryanjsalva/blog/_posts/2016-05-15-cordova-dev-environment.md

 <a name="emulator"></a>

 ## Android Emulator
+Whenever possible, I use a tethered device because they are faster and of higher fidelity.
+But if I don't have a device handy or need to test on a version of the OS that's not in my device library, then to-the-emulator I go.

 Google's Android emulator doesn't come with any pre-configured devices, so you have to create one first.
 From the terminal, run `android avd` to open the Android Virtual Device Manager.
 Under the "Android Virtual Devices" tab, click "Create" and configure your first device as shown below.

 ![Edit Android Virtual Device](/assets/2016-05-15-emulator.png)